CoRoVA: Compressed Representations for Vector-Augmented Code Completion: Related Work

-Training language models solely for next-token prediction optimizes perplexity but not other objectives such as lack of toxicity, aligning with human preferences, or -- specifically for our task -- Exact Match (EM) and Edit Similarity (ES) scores.

-In Self-Critical Sequence Training (SCST) paper~\cite{rennie2017selfcriticalsequencetrainingimage} a variation of REINFORCE~\cite{reinforce} with a baseline is applied to train an image captioning model.
+Training language models solely for next-token prediction optimizes perplexity, but does not optimize other objectives such as safety, human preference alignment, or, specifically for our task, EM and ES scores.
+In the Self-Critical Sequence Training (SCST) paper~\citep{rennie2017selfcriticalsequencetrainingimage}, a variation of REINFORCE~\citep{reinforce} with a baseline is applied to train an image captioning model.
 SCST uses the reward of the sequence produced by the current model under the test-time inference algorithm as the baseline, yielding an unbiased, lower-variance REINFORCE estimator.

-In our work, we utilize the same REINFORCE-like approach as in SCST, but without baseline term.
-We directly optimize $ES + EM$ metric, which leads to performance increase.
+Alternative reinforcement learning approaches have been proposed to further stabilize policy-gradient optimization.
+Proximal Policy Optimization (PPO)~\citep{schulman2017ppo} constrains policy updates through a learned value (critic) function and clipped surrogate objectives, but requires training additional models that are unnecessary in our setting with deterministic reward signals.
+More recently, Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath} eliminates the critic by normalizing rewards across multiple sampled rollouts per prompt, at the cost of computing gradients for each sampled trajectory.
+In contrast, SCST provides a computationally efficient solution by using a greedy rollout as a self-referential baseline, allowing stable optimization of sequence-level rewards without introducing extra learned components or incurring the overhead of multi-sample policy updates.